paul-duvall/100-days-of-code/log-r2.md

 Project:
 - Continued with devLearn, adding function to populate tasks to the DOM.
 This now works for hard-coded practice data.
 Some styling added and layout adjusted.
+- About us page on Claude's made responsive

 Thoughts:

 Link(s) to work
 1. DevLearn - https://github.com/paul-duvall/devlearn
+2. Claude's About Us page - https://wonderful-wilson-e250a9.netlify.com/about_us.html